The Joiners Arms, 141 St Mary’s Street, Southampton SO14 1NS. Last updated 20.10.2024.

 Memorabilia table top

-The bar is small and L-shaped – hard to get one of the seats, if there are any out – about eight at most.
+The bar is small and L-shaped – hard to get one of the seats, if there are any out – just couple on my last visit in October 2024, and about eight at most.
 A good selection of beers and ciders.
 My favourite is the Roadie ale – quite a rare find with a distinctive mic stand tap.
 Darker with malty taste.
 On my last few visits I have tried some of the surprisingly wide range of no and low alcohol beers.
 (Brewdog Nanny State a good option with low calories.)

 The K’s from next to the mixing desk – January 2022